-Thymoma is uncommon.
 Most tumors that begin in the thymus are thymoma.
+This cancer is uncommon, with less than 400 cases per year in the United States.
 Thymic carcinomas are much rarer and make up less than 1% of tumors that start in the thymus.
 Thymic carcinoid tumors are more rare.

 Thymoma usually occurs in people between the ages of 40 and 60, but can occur at almost any age.
 Survival rates are different depending on several factors, including the stage and classification of thymoma (see Stages ).

 Cancer statistics should be interpreted with caution.
-Estimates are based on data from many people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
+Estimates are based on data from many people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with thymoma.
 Learn more about understanding statistics .

 Sources: American Cancer Society and the National Cancer Institute.